UVA Logo

 8. OBLIGATION TO PROVIDE TRUTHFUL INFORMATION:

 All University community members are expected to provide truthful information in any report or proceeding under this policy.
-Submitting or providing false or misleading information in bad faith or with a view to personal gain or intentional harm to another in connection with an incident of Prohibited Conduct is prohibited and subject to disciplinary sanctions under the University’s Honor Code and disciplinary action under the appropriate Employee disciplinary policy.
+Submitting or providing materially false information in bad faith or with a view to personal gain or intentional harm to another in connection with an incident of Prohibited Conduct is prohibited and subject to disciplinary sanctions under the University’s Honor Code and disciplinary action under the appropriate Employee disciplinary policy.
 This provision does not apply to reports made or information provided in good faith, even if the facts alleged in the report are not later substantiated.
-So as to avoid chilling reporting or participation in processes pursuant to this policy, the Title IX office will not initiate Honor Code charges; however, others are not prohibited from using information or documentation obtained as a result of such processes from independently initiating such charges.

 9. ANNUAL REVIEW: